- Discuss the risk factors for hypertension.

 Fibromyalgia is a condition that causes pain all over the body, problems sleeping, fatigue, and emotional and mental distress.
 Clients with this will have abnormal pain perception processing, a side effect of the condition, which causes them to be much more sensitive to pain.

-Gout is inflammatory arthritis that affects one joint of the body at a time.
+Gout is inflammatory arthritis that affects one body joint at a time.
 This condition comes and goes unpredictably.

 Age is a significant factor in rheumatoid arthritis and osteoarthritis, and the risk increases with age.